 - Buy Certified Organic.
 Organic regulations require ingredients to be non GMO.

 - Do your research.
-Read labels and check out companies.
-Many large corporations put profits before people by filling their food with GMOs.
+Read labels and research companies.
+Many large corporations put profits before people, by filling their food with GMOs.
+Go to GMO Research to find the latest research on GMO’s.

 Action 2: Planet Protector

 - Get Vocal.
-Share with others in your family and community about the detriments of GMOs.
+Share the detriments of GMOs with others in your family and community.

 - Grow your own food.
 The easiest way to heal your body and the environment is by growing a portion of the food you eat.
 You can get certified organic seeds that will reproduce year after year.